Home

 Pull these strings

-and stick the metal disks onto the heads.
+& stick the metal disks onto the heads

 Oh these days I'm up at the Manor House.